seek-oss/braid-design-system/.changeset/wild-ghosts-brush.md

 **Autosuggest:** Support custom label text for suggestions

-This allows you to provide different suggestion text from the value that gets inserted into the text field.
+You can now optionally provide different suggestion text from the value that gets inserted into the text field.

 **EXAMPLE USAGE**